Unified.to

 As products grow, the way they detect and react to data changes becomes infrastructure, not implementation detail.

-Most teams start with one of three event delivery models:
+Most teams start with one of three approaches:

 All three work at small scale.
-Only some continue to work as usage, customers, and integrations grow.
+They diverge as you add customers, integrations, and event volume.

 Polling: simple to start, hard to grow

-Polling means your application periodically asks an API whether anything changed.
+Polling means your application periodically checks an API for changes.

 Typical pattern:

-• Request records updated since the last check
+• request records updated since the last checkpoint

 Why polling struggles at scale